wotbrew/relic/README.md

 ## Pitch

-Do you ever feel _map fatigue_ programming with business data with all its silly associations and rules and dependencies?
+Do you suffer from _map fatigue_? [[1]](http://timothypratley.blogspot.com/2019/01/meander-answer-to-map-fatigue.html)

 ![despair](doc/tar2.png)

-Are you spending too much time writing mechanical wiring and glue that is not directly expressing the actual business logic?
+Did you try [meander](https://github.com/noprompt/meander), [core.logic](https://github.com/clojure/core.logic), [datascript](https://github.com/tonsky/datascript) and every graph-map-database under the sun but still do not feel [out of the tar pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf)?

 ![in the tar pit](doc/tar.jpeg)

-Did you try [meander](https://github.com/noprompt/meander), [core.logic](https://github.com/clojure/core.logic), [datascript](https://github.com/tonsky/datascript) and every graph-map-database under the sun but still do not feel [out of the tar pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf)?
+Are you spending too much time writing mechanical wiring and glue?
+That has *nothing* to do with your actual business logic?

-`relic` might help, but its not a medical professional.
-Its a functional relational programming library.
+`relic` might help, but it's not a medical professional.
+It's a functional relational programming library.

-- seperates essential (minimal state, relationship expression) from incidental (accidental data, mechanisms, and ad-hoc structure).
+- allows you to focus on the essential (minimal state, relationship expression) rather than incidental (accidental data, mechanisms, and ad-hoc structure).
-- like SQL for clojure data. _but awesome_.
+- like SQL for clojure data, but _actually composes_.
 - munge with joy via the glorious relational open access information model.
 - laugh at cache invalidation problems with __incremental materialized views__ and dataflow sorcery.
 - relational expressions as __data__, open to introspection and analysis.
 Gives static tools a fighting chance..
 - __constraints__ a-la-carte, gain confidence.
-I'm not talking just shape data, say things like [order can have at most 10 items if its associated customer is called bob and its tuesday](#constraint-reference).
+I'm not talking just types, say things like [order can have at most 10 items if its associated customer is called bob and its tuesday](#constraint-reference).

-Definitely not at all like the other graph databases in clojure. this time its different, really.
+Definitely not at all like the other in-memory databases in clojure. this time its different, really.

 ## Brief tour